History of Poole

 The history of Poole, a town in Dorset, England, can be traced back to the founding of a settlement around Poole Harbour during the Iron Age.
 The town now known as Poole was founded on a small peninsula to the north of the harbour.
 Poole experienced rapid growth as it became an important port following the Norman Conquest of England.

+Poole Museum tells the story of a town and a people shaped by the sea.
+The Discover and Research Room hold a wide range of resources to further explore Poole's history.

 Toponymy

 The town's name derives from the Old English words pool which means a place near a pool or creek and pol which was given to people who lived near a small body of water.
 Variants include Pool, Pole, Poles, Poll, Polle, Polman, and Poolman.

 Early history

 The Poole Logboat in Poole Museum is over 2,000 years old and made from a single oak tree.

 The Poole Harbour area has been inhabited for at least 2,500 years.
 During the Iron Age, Celtic people known as the Durotriges lived in Dorset, particularly around Wareham, five miles (8 km) to the west.
 In the 3rd century BC, these Celtic people moved from hilltop settlements, such as Maiden Castle and Badbury Rings on the chalk downs to the north, to the lower vales and heathland around the River Frome and Poole Harbour.
 This marshy area may have lent its name to the Durotriges, which means "water dwellers".
 The Durotriges engaged in cross-channel trading at Poole with the Veneti, a seafaring tribe from Brittany.
 The earliest significant archaeological find in the harbour is the Poole Logboat, a 10 m boat made from a single oak tree and dating to 295 BC.
 During that time, the harbour was shallower than it is today and any settlement would now be under water.

 Poole was one of a number of harbouring sites along the south coast of Britain where the Romans landed during their conquest of Britain the 1st century.
 The Roman Emperor, Vespasian, brought the Second Augustan Legion to the harbour in 43 AD and founded Hamworthy, an area just west of the modern town centre.
 The Romans continued to use the harbour throughout the occupation.